Advertisement

 Stiffening the body

-Stiffen the Body Jim Hendricks
+Stiffen the body of the flying fish.
+Jim Hendricks

 To ensure that the body of the flying fish lies straight, stiffen it by pushing a skewer through the mouth and down the length of the body, parallel to the spine.
 Trim excess skewer at the mouth.